npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_scheduled_transactions.md

 2. At the bottom of the transactions list, click the **Scheduled Transactions** button. <br/>{% include inline_image.html file="ScheduledButton.png" alt="Scheduled Transaction button" %} <br/>This expands a list of scheduled transactions.

-3. In the scheduled transactions list, click + Schedule a new transaction. <br/>This creates an empty scheduled transaction.
+3. In the scheduled transactions list, click **+ Schedule a new transaction**. <br/>This creates an empty scheduled transaction.

 4. Fill in the details:
     *  **Date**.
 Set the date on which you want the first scheduled transaction to occur.